frankfeng98/SQL-database-Implementation/README.md

 # SQL-database-Implementation
+## Overiew
-An attempt to build a SQL database from Scratch using C++
+This is an attempt to build a SQL database from scratch using C++.

+## Current Progress
+Finished: Buffer manager, File/record manager, TPMMS for file sorting <br>
+Yet to be finished: B+ tree, query execution engine, logical/physical query optimizer, query compiler